How to Start a Garden (Because Homegrown Food is the Best!)

 • Plant seeds roughly 3 times as deep as the diameter of the seed, unless otherwise directed on the package.
 Some seeds require light for germination.

-• For transplants – most transplants are planted at the same depth they were growing in the pot.
-The exception is tomatoes, which can be planted deeper or trenched in.
-See “How to Grow (Lots of) Tomatoes Organically”.
+• Plant transplants at the same depth they were growing in the pot.
+You can bury stems a bit deeper to stabilize plants.
+Tomato plants can have most of their stem buried.
+See “How to Grow Tomatoes Organically”.

 • Wait until danger of frost is past to plant heat loving plants such as tomatoes, peppers, cucumbers, okra, etc.

-• Young plants are easier to damage than older plants, so they may need protection or hardening off when they are planted outside.
+• Young plants are easier to damage than older plants.
+Provide protection or hardening off as needed in the garden.

 Click here or on the image below to get this handy pdf excerpted from the USDA school garden program.
 It shows planting depth, plant spacing, days to germination and days to harvest for a variety of common garden crops.